 - Walking.
 I do walk a lot.
 Mostly there is one thing I want to see that day and just walk there.
 Sometimes I get distracted and do not end up where I was supposed to go…so I start again the next day 😉

 - Bicycle.
-Either I rent one (e.g. 1 Euro in Vienna) or I can use one of my host (Couchsurfing).
-Highly recommended!
+Either I rent one (e.g. 1 Euro in Vienna, 5 USD in Chile) or sometimes I am lucky and can use one of my Couchsurfing host.

 - Hitchhiking (free).
-I had good and less good (trying to kiss me or asking for sex) experiences hitchhiking alone but only great experiences with a friend.
-Even when the driver turned out to be on parole or a former drug addicted 😉 Try to look decent, make eye contact with the driver, fasten your seatbelt if you have one, talk with the driver (that is the way you can repay them), and do not hitchhike during the night.
+My overall experience is very positive.
+My best and worst experience I had in Colombia together with my boyfriend.
+It was bad luck.
+In Europe we only had great experiences.
+Even when the driver turned out to be on parole.
+Hitchhiking alone in Europe and Asia I had good and less good (trying to kiss me or asking for sex) experiences.
+Try to look decent, make eye contact with the driver, fasten your seatbelt if you have one, talk with the driver (that is the way you can give back), and do not hitchhike during the night.

-- Europe: blablacar.com (cheap).
+- Europe: blablacar.com (app and website).
 It is like organized hitchhiking where you pay a little bit for the gas.
-Usually 5€ per 100km.
+Usually 5€ each per 100km.

 - Public transport: If possible, I take the train or bus.
-Often it is not the most comfortable way of transportation but I meet interesting local people, experience the distance, see more of a country and it is more environmentally friendly.
+Often it is not the most comfortable way of transportation but I often meet interesting local people, experience the distance, see more of a country and it is more environmentally friendly.
 I only fly if I am travelling far or if I do not have much time.
 In my experience it is mostly cheaper to book busses and trains online.
-Check for supersaver ticket.
+Check for supersaver tickets.
 Busses are mostly the cheapest way but also the longest.
-Night busses can be dangerous since the drivers fall asleep sometimes.
+Night busses can be dangerous since the drivers fall asleep sometimes (e.g. Asia).
 So make sure they have at least two drivers, good references or only travel in the daytime.
 If you have time I recommend trying to take the bus.
-So far I met many interesting people on the way and mostly we talked all night long.
+So far I met many interesting people on the way.
 If you get along and you have the same destination you already have a friend there 😉

 - by bus: Europe (flixbus.de, https://meinfernbus.de), Europe, USA & Canada (www.megabus.com), Poland (http://www.polskibusgold.com/en/index.htm), USA (www.greyhound.com)